-The State also has a history of suspending mandates and deferring payments of pre-2004 mandates in order to save General Fund monies in the State Budget.
-As of the 2017-18 State Budget, only a handful of mandates relating to health services, law enforcement, and taxation have been funded by the State, with counties absorbing the majority of other State-mandated costs.
+The state also has a history of suspending mandates in order to save General Fund monies in the State Budget.
+As of the 2018-19 state budget, only a handful of mandates relating to health services, law enforcement, and taxation have been funded by the state, with counties absorbing the majority of other state-mandated costs.

 RCRC works on several aspects of the state mandates system, including support for reforming the reimbursement process, and advocating for reimbursement for the costs to counties for compliance with state regulations and permits.